-In general the word "anxiety" originates from the Latin verb "angere," referring to a situation that causes distress.
-Anxiety has been proven beneficial throughout evolution by anticipating threats, thereby maximizing the survival chances of the individual and its offspring (Nesse, 1994).
-Ensuring the survival of one's offspring is often ascribed to females.
-Interestingly, women are twice as often diagnosed with anxiety disorders (AD) compared to men (Kundakovic & Rocks, 2022; Martin, 2003).
-However, the underlying mechanisms of this phenomenon are not fully understood.
 Anxiety can be described as a worrying, uncomfortable feeling that creates tension in the body caused by a release of hormones (Kenwoodet al., 2022).
 Hormones such as cortisol and adrenaline are associated with the "fight or flight" response, preparing the body for external threats (Kim & Gorman, 2005).
-More specifically, external threats involve issues regarding financial stability, social acceptance, and health.
+External threats involve issues regarding financial stability, social acceptance, and health.
 However, normal levels of anxiety do not harm and are proven to be beneficial.
 Yet, excessive worry and/or anxiety without a direct threat will negatively impact different areas of a person's functioning and wellbeing including their career and social life (Stein og Stein, 2008).
 For example, anxious employees show reduced work performance and significant higher levels of absence due to illness (Deady et al., 2022).
 Analogous studies have been performed on college students and show conflicting results.
 Various studies indicate that anxiety levels are negatively correlated with GPA, but often correlations are not found significant (Brook & Willoughby, 2015; Zukerman et al., 2019).
 Other research has shown that anxiety did not come out as a predictor of college persistence or GPA (Bisson, 2017; Strahan, 2003).
 Conflicting outcomes emphasize a need for further research on the matter.
-In addition, most studies were performed pre Covid-19 times.
-In the meantime, there are estimates that "anxiety rates" have increased by 25% post Covid-19 as a result of isolation World Health Organization: WHO, 2022).
-Considering that anxiety disorders are at an all time high, it is crucial to understand its prevalence amongst college students and how it affects their learning experiences World Health Organization: WHO, 2022).
+In addition, most studies were performed pre-COVID-19 times.
+This nuance is important, given that estimates indicate an increase of "anxiety rates" by 25% post COVID-19 (World Health Organization: WHO, 2022).
+Considering that anxiety disorders are at an all-time high, it is crucial to understand its prevalence amongst college students and how it affects their learning experiences World Health Organization: WHO, 2022).